Hey look! I’m going to talk about pasta. And maybe Italy. And burrata.

 - 250 grams pasta

-In a large saucepan over medium heat, add oil, then onions and garlic and saute until soft, about five minutes.
+In a large saucepan over medium heat, add oil, then onions and garlic and saute until soft, about 5 minutes.
 Add a pinch of salt to flavor.
-Add tomatoes and cook for about 15 minutes.
+Add tomatoes and half the chopped basil and cook for about 20-30 minutes.
+(I tend to cook mine longer as it makes it more of a sauce as opposed to just chunks of tomato but that part is up to you).

 Cook pasta in a large pot of salted water.
 Strain, reserving a little cooking water.
 Toss sauce with noodles (and if you want to thin it out, use a little of the cooking water).
-Add basil and burrata.
+Add remaining basil and burrata if using or just freshly grated parmesan cheese.